caizoryan/arena-api-playground/README.md

 ## Acknowledgements

-This Playground is heavily influenced the beautifully written libraries: [arena-ts](https://github.com/e-e-e/arena-ts) and [arena-js](https://github.com/ivangreene/arena-js).
+This Playground is heavily influenced by the beautifully written libraries: [arena-ts](https://github.com/e-e-e/arena-ts) and [arena-js](https://github.com/ivangreene/arena-js).
 The structure of building the queries as well as how the Api works was fully constructed by reading the code in those libraries, many thanks to the authors!

 ## Usage